State as the API: LangGraph After Three Rewrites

 6. What I checkpoint and what I don't

-Checkpointing a formatting node and replaying it on failure is harmless but wastes storage and adds latency.
-Not checkpointing a DB write node and replaying it on failure creates a duplicate write.
-Knowing which nodes have side effects is the same knowledge you need to design the graph correctly in the first place — so the checkpoint audit is also a correctness audit.
+The difference matters.
+Checkpointing a formatting node and replaying it on failure is usually harmless, but it wastes storage and can add latency.
+Not checkpointing a DB write node and replaying it on failure can create a duplicate write.

 The category frame